Dgiulian/Dgiulian/README.md

 I'm Diego a software developer mostly focused on Javascript.

-- ⚡ I love working on Typescript and Javascript
+- ⚡ Love working on Typescript and Javascript
-- :iphone: I’m currently learning React Native
+- :iphone: Currently learning React Native
-- 👯 I’m looking to collaborate on any open source project
+- 👯 Looking to collaborate on any open source project
 - My hobies are :headphones: and :bike: